New results on sum-product type growth over fields: Abstract

 We prove a range of new sum-product type growth estimates over a general field $\F$, in particular the special case $\F=\F_p$.
 They are unified by the theme of ``breaking the $3/2$ threshold'', epitomising the previous state of the art.

-These estimates stem from specially suited applications of incidence bounds over $\F$, which apply to higher moments of representation functions.
-However, dealing with these moments for the purpose of getting set-cardinality lower bounds characterising growth is somewhat awkward, and the technical thrust of the paper largely consists in using additive combinatorics for relating and adapting higher moment representation function bounds to growth.
+This concerns two pivotal for the sum-product theory questions, which are lower bounds for the number of distinct cross-ratios determined by a finite subset of $\F$, as well as the number of values of the symplectic form determined by a finite subset of $\F^2$.

-We establish the estimate $|R[A]| \gtrsim |A|^{8/5}$ for cardinality of the set $R[A]$ of distinct cross-ratios defined by triples of elements of a (sufficiently small if $\F$ has positive characteristic, similarly for the rest of the estimates) set $A\subset \F$, pinned at infinity.
-The cross-ratio naturally arises in various sum-product type questions of projective nature and is the unifying concept underlying most of our results.
-It enables one to take advantage of its symmetry properties as an onset of growth of, for instance, products of difference sets.
-The geometric nature of the cross-ratio enables us to break the version of the above threshold for the minimum number of distinct triangle areas $Ouu'$, defined by points $u,u'$ of a non-collinear point set $P\subset \F^2$.
+We establish the estimate $|R[A]| \gtrsim |A|^{8/5}$ for cardinality of the set $R[A]$ of distinct cross-ratios, defined by triples of elements of a (sufficiently small if $\F$ has positive characteristic, similarly for the rest of the estimates) set $A\subset \F$, pinned at infinity.
+The cross-ratio bound enables us to break the threshold in the second question: for a non-collinear point set $P\subset \F^2$, the number of distinct values of the symplectic form $\omega$ on pairs of distinct points $u,u'$ of $P$ is $|\omega(P)|\gtrsim |P|^{2/3+c},$ with an explicit $c$.
+Symmetries of the cross-ratio underlie its local growth properties under both addition and multiplication, yielding an onset of growth of products of difference sets, which is another main result herein.

-Another instance of breaking the threshold is showing that if $A$ is sufficiently small and has additive doubling constant $M$, then $|AA|\gtrsim M^{-2}|A|^{14/9}$.
+Our proofs strongly use specially suited applications of new incidence bounds over $\F$, which apply to higher moments of representation functions.
+The technical thrust of the paper is using additive combinatorics to relate and adapt these higher moment bounds to growth estimates.
+A particular instance of this is breaking the threshold in the {\em few sums, many products} question over any $\F$, by showing that if $A$ is sufficiently small and has additive doubling constant $M$, then $|AA|\gtrsim M^{-2}|A|^{14/9}$.
 This result has a second moment version, which allows for new upper bounds for the number of collinear point triples in the set $A\times A\subset \F^2$, the quantity often arising in applications of geometric incidence estimates.